loader image

 PRIVATE HELICOPTER PILOT LICENCE (PPLH)

-A PPL(H) allows you to fly for fun, take family and friends flying, and carry out agricultural work with your own aircraft on your own property.
-You cannot get paid for any flying with a PPL(H).
+A PPL(H) allows you to fly helicopters for fun, take family and friends flying, and carry out agricultural work with your own aircraft on your own property.
+You cannot get paid (and not have employment) for any flying with a PPL(H).

 AGE

-You can begin training at any age, byt must be at least 15 years of age to fly solo and 17 to do the PPL(H) flight test.
+You can begin training at any age, but must be at least 15 years of age to fly solo and 17 to do the PPL(H) flight test.

 MEDICAL